 Step 1: Define Your Concept

 Before you begin collecting visuals, it’s crucial to have a clear concept in mind.
+Defining your design concepts and providing context for your collection—such as the background story, inspiration, or emotional narrative—will guide your mood board creation.
 Ask yourself the following questions:

 - What is the theme or story behind your collection?